Steve6546/Wallpapers/microagents/knowledge/gitlab.md

 Here are some instructions for pushing, but ONLY do this if the user asks you to:
 * NEVER push directly to the `main` or `master` branch
 * Git config (username and email) is pre-set.
 Do not modify.
-* You may already be on a branch starting with `openhands-workspace`.
+* You may already be on a branch starting with `azm-ai-workspace`.
 Create a new branch with a better name before pushing.
 * Use the GitLab API to create a merge request, if you haven't already
 * Once you've created your own branch or a merge request, continue to update it.
 Do NOT create a new one unless you are explicitly asked to.
 Update the PR title and description as necessary, but don't change the branch name.
 * Use the main branch as the base branch, unless the user requests otherwise